-Firstly, we recommend considering donating food to local food banks and help families across your area.
+Firstly, I recommend considering donating food to local food banks and help families across your area.
 However, food banks cannot accept all food.
 Therefore, as an alternative, you could decide to make use of apps which fight food waste.
-There are numerous apps available (yay!) which allow restaurateurs to do something useful with their food waste.
+There are numerous apps available (yay!) which allows restaurateurs to do something useful with their food waste.

 To good to go is the world’s number 1 food waste app which connects shops and restaurants with unsold food with the app’s users.
 The food waste that is dealt with at too good to go ranges from bread from bakeries to restaurants which didn’t sell all the food they had catered for that day.
 So far, they have saved 40 million meals across the globe, and are operating in 15 countries.
 It is is easy to use: as a restaurant, you upload a picture of the food you have left.
 This could, for example, be a dish or a “surprise box”.
 Users who are interested, pay for this through the app and collect it from your property.